zzzprojects/learn-orm/tutorials/what-is-new-in-csharp-9/init-only-properties.md

 # Init-only Properties

 The `init` feature is designed to be compatible with existing `get` only properties.
-Specifically, it is meant to be a completely additive change for a property that is `get` only today but desires more flexible object creation semantics.
+Specifically, it is meant to be a completely additive change for a property that gets only today but desires more flexible object creation semantics.

  - The init only properties can be set at the point of object creation but become effectively `get` only once object creation has completed.
  - It allows for a much more flexible immutable model in C#.